Please abide by the bushwalkers code of ethics, which was developed by Bushwalking NSW.

 Be courteous to others

-- The sound of radios, CD players, mobile phones and similar devices is out of place in the natural environment.
+- The sound of radios, mobile phones and similar devices is out of place in the natural environment.
 Leave the electronics at home.

 - Ensure your behaviour and activities don’t disturb or offend others.